 To end the imagery, count slowly to three, breathe in deeply, open your eyes, and say to yourself: "I feel alert and relaxed."
 Begin moving about slowly.

 Listen to slow music that you like through an earphone or headset.
+Music with a beat slower than the heartbeat is generally more relaxing for adults.

 Once you are breathing slowly and comfortably, you may relax different body parts.
 Start with your feet and work up to your head.
 Think of words such as limp, heavy, light, warm, or floating.
 Each time you breathe out, you can focus on a certain part of the body and feel it start to relax.
 Try to imagine that the tension is draining from that part.
 For instance, as you breathe out, feel your feet and ankles start to relax.
 The next time you breathe out, feel your calves and knees start to relax, and so on up your body.